OlivierLD/SmartWatches/SamsungFrontier/README.md

 -----------------------------------------------------------

 #### Lessons learned
-- CSS grid are supported... so-so on the Frontier.
+Recent features like WebComponents, CSS grids..., seem not to be 100% supported on my watch...

 ### REST Remote Switch
 Drive a Relay connected to a Raspberry Pi.